 You will only be expected to pay your legal costs when the solicitor has received a compensation payment for you.
 When this happens, the solicitor will take their pre-agreed fee from the money received, and you will be given what is left over.
 If you have any questions about what a No Win No Fee agreement is or how it works, please call our claims team today, who will explain everything to you.

-If you have been injured in a company car crash, we could be able to help you get any compensation you could be entitled to.
-All of our solicitors are experienced accident and injury lawyers.
-They are familiar with the process of processing personal injury claims and will do all they can to ensure you are awarded the highest level of compensation possible.
+If you have been injured in a company car crash, we could be able to help you get any compensation you could be entitled to by making company car accident claims.
+All of our specialist solicitors are experienced accident and injury lawyers who could improve your experience of the claim process when claiming accident compensation.
+They are familiar with the process of processing personal injury compensation claims and will do all they can to ensure you are awarded the highest level of compensation possible.

 Start Your Claim For An Accident In A Company Car

 Do you need help and advice about suing a company for a car accident?
-Or maybe you have questions such as, “I had an accident in a company car.
-Can I claim against my employer?”.
-No matter what questions you need answers for, one of our claims team will be happy to help you.
-You can contact them on 0800 073 8801.
-A claim advisor will talk through your claim with you and then provide you with some free legal advice on what your next steps should be.
+Or maybe you have questions such as, “I had an accident in a company car, can I claim against my employer?”.
+No matter what questions you need answers for, one of our company car accident claims team will be happy to help you.

 Who is responsible for insuring a company car?